KomodoPlatform/NotaryNodes/season6/candidates/phm87/README.md

 After servers payment (and taxes over donations, if any), a total of **14%** of Notary Node mining rewards will be donated as support to projects:
 - 8% to non-profit russian-ukrainian association
 - 3% to CHIPS
-- 3% to Biz for past and future projects
-Donations are calculated after servers expenses and taxes over donations (if any).
+- 3% to Biz for past and future projects (if Biz is not elected as Notary Node) Donations are calculated after servers expenses and taxes over donations (if any).

 Donations will be performed at the beginning of each month, for the month prior.
-Server costs will be covered first, and remaining rewards will be sent according to allocations defined here above.
+Server costs will be covered first (and taxes over donations, if any) and remaining rewards will be sent according to allocations defined here above.

 ## 2021-2022 Projects/milestones

-Under NDA for now, sorry but I hope that projects will be public soon.
+Under NDA for now, sorry.
+I hope that projects will be public soon.

 ## 2020-2021 Projects/milestones